FlaviooLima/react-native-tactics-creator/README.md

             protected List<ReactPackage> getPackages() {
                 return Arrays.<ReactPackage>asList(
                     new MainReactPackage(),
-                    new Package()     // add this for react-native-android-library-boilerplate );
+                    new TacticalCreatorPackage()     // add this for react-native-android-library-boilerplate );
             }
         }